arberlustig/Stage-1---Recipe-Searching/README.md

-Here the following explanation of the application itself and some code explanation because some parts are kinda difficult to understand at first sight.
+Here is the following explanation of the application itself and some code explanation because some parts are kinda difficult to understand at first sight.
 I wanted to code the application in such a dynamic way, so if the json are getting extended I don't have to go into the code and change anything.

 My task was to code a recipe cookbook that is receiving to files --> "ingredients.json" and "recipes.json"